 Katie has worked in the human services field since 2011.
 She grew up on a farm in rural North Dakota and later moved to Fargo where she attended NDSU and graduated with a B.S. in Criminal Justice.
 Katie stayed in the Fargo area for 10 years, where she worked with children and families who had mental health or behavioral health needs.

 Katie earned her Master of Social Work degree through the University of North Dakota in 2019.
 Katie continues to work with children, adolescents, families, and those involved in the foster care system.
 In addition, Katie has experience working with those involved in the Criminal Justice system.
-She has a special passion to bring services to those living in rural areas.
+Katie is a certified Domestic Abuse Intervention Program (DAIP) group facilitator.
+She has also completed Trauma Focused Cognitive Behavioral Therapy (TF-CBT) training and is in the process of completing a year long certification.
+Katie is especially passionate about bringing services to those living in rural areas and educating service providers and first responders on Secondary Trauma.
 She believes that people are the experts of their own lives and values the opportunity to walk with them during difficult times.

 Katie currently lives in Bismarck North Dakota with her husband and their dog.
 She enjoys cooking & baking, snuggling her dog, camping in the summer, and reading a good book in the winter months.